GeoClark/traffic_study/README.md

 ### Sources

 Hourly data, for two directions, were pulled for years 2015-2021 from CDOT (Colorado Department of Transit).
-  Hourly weather data were pulled from the nearest station using the Metestat package.
+  Hourly weather data were pulled from the nearest station using the Meteostat package.
 The weather data from the Meteostat package were only available  through 2020.

 ### Data Cleaning